SEND US A QUERY

 There is also pseudo-gynaecomastia – where the cause is excess fat only.
 Diet and exercise can often resolve this as it primarily occurs in overweight and obese people.

-Mixed gynaecomastia is treated by the removal of the fatty tissue using liposuction and excision of the glandular tissue; whereas ‘pure glandular’ gynaecomastia is treated by excision of glandular tissue.
+Mixed gynaecomastia is treated by the removal of the fatty tissue using liposuction and excision of the glandular tissue.

 Benefits of Gynaecomastia